veeso/FlapQML/README.md

 - **flapWidth**: Total width of the Flap component in pixel
 - **flapHeight**: Height of a flap section of the Flap component.
 The total Height of the flap component will be flapHeight * 2.
 - **flapSequence**: The sequence of characters or string the flap has.
 It should be used as an array of strings.
 If a string is provided it will be split into an array of characters.
+- **flapTextPosition**: Describes whether the text must be placed on the upper flap section, on the lower flap section or as usual in the middle.
+(Default: Middle)
+  - The usable values are: *textPosition_Top*, *textPosition_Middle*, *textPosition_Bottom*
 - **flapFontSize**: Pixel size of the Flap text.
 Consider to set it about flapHeight * 1.4
 - **flapFontFamily**: the font family used by the Flap component.
 The original font used by the Solari board is very similiar to Helvetica, so I suggest you going with that.
 - **flapText**: The current flap text.
 It changes when you flip the component.